emonhossainraihan/Notes/language/JavaScript Scope.md

 **The Principle of Least Access**: This principle is also applied to programming language designs, where it is called scope in most programming languages including JavaScript

 Variables are statically scoped in JavaScript.

+> In JavaScript our lexical scope (available data+variables where the function was defined) determines our accessibility.
+Not where the function is called
+(dynamic scope)

 Fundamentally, scope is function-based while context is object-based.
 In other words, scope pertains to the variable access of a function when it is invoked and is unique to each invocation.
 Context is always the value of the this keyword which is a reference to the object that “owns” the currently executing code.